WHAT IS OVERACTIVE BLADDER?

 The National Continence Helpline 1800 33 00 66 can help you find your local continence clinic.

 HOW LONG WILL IT TAKE?

 Most bladder training programs take about three months.
-You may have regular meetings with your continence nurse advisor or continence physiotherapist.
+You may have regular meetings with your Nurse Continence Specialist or Continence Physiotherapist.
 They will teach you ways to hold on for longer.
 This will mean you can hold more urine in your bladder.

 SOME HELPFUL THINGS YOU WILL LEARN DURING BLADDER TRAINING

 The Continence Physiotherapist or Nurse Continence Specialist will teach you how to use your pelvic floor muscles.
 These muscles support your bladder and urethra.
 The urethra is the tube that carries urine from the bladder to the outside.
 Strong pelvic floor muscles help to hold back the strong urge to pass urine.
 This will help you hold on until you reach the toilet.